containerd/stargz-snapshotter/docs/overview.md

-# Containerd Stargz Snapshotter Overview
+# Containerd Stargz Snapshotter Plugin Overview

 __Before get through this overview document, we recommend you to read [README](README.md).__